Diamonds and Silver Ferns: Netball’s Greatest Rivals

 Coach: Dixie Cockerton

 The 2nd World Tournament was held in Perth in 1967, and New Zealand claimed their first title.
-The kiwis, captained by Judy Blair and well coached by another New Zealand netball legend, Taini Jamison, sealed victory with a strong 40-34 defeat of Australia on the final day, coming from behind to beat the home team.
+The Kiwis, captained by Judy Blair and well coached by another New Zealand netball legend, Taini Jamison, sealed victory with a strong 40-34 defeat of Australia on the final day, coming from behind to beat the home team.

 This was a great all round New Zealand team, but the star of the show was goal attack Joan Harnett who was named player of the tournament.
 Her silky skills in the shooting circle were such that when Netball New Zealand celebrated its 75th anniversary in 1999, she was given the honour of being voted their best player to that point.